Skip to content

 Is Manhattan Area Technical College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Manhattan Area Technical College earn a median of $51,864, roughly in line with national averages for graduates.
+Ten years out, alumni of Manhattan Area Technical College earn a median of $51,864, roughly in line with the national average for college graduates.

 $44,928